-- (i) In addition to the above-mentioned requirements that pertain to the admission to all Master's Degrees, the dean, on the recommendation of the programme director or the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) At the Qwaqwa Campus, decision-making powers are vested in the Campus Vice-Principal: Academic of the Qwaqwa Campus, in consultation with the Dean and Registrar, on the recommendation of the programme director and/or the academic head of department, and with written notification to the dean.
+- (bb) with the approval of the dean of the faculty, on the recommendation of the programme director or the academic head of department, on the strength of a standard of proficiency determined by means of RPL that is sufficient for the purposes of Master's Degree studies, with notification to the ECS. - (cc) In respect of the Qwaqwa Campus, with the assistant dean's permission, on the recommendation of the programme director or the academic head of department and in consultation with the Campus Vice-Principal: Academic and Registrar on the strength of a qualification(s) that they consider to be equivalent to a four-year professionally-oriented Bachelor's Degree and/or a Bachelor Honours Degree, including qualifications that were obtained internationally and were verified by MIE (Managed Integrity Evaluation (Pty) Ltd); or - (dd) in respect of the Qwaqwa Campus, with the approval of the assistant dean of the faculty, on the recommendation of the programme director or the academic head of department, on the strength of a standard of proficiency - determined by means of RPL - that is sufficient for the purposes of Master's Degree studies, with notification to the ECS. - (iv) The programme director and/or the academic head of department may also require a person to take an oral and/or a written examination and/or to be subjected to an interview, before admission to Master's Degree studies may be granted. - (b) A person is admitted to interdisciplinary Master's Degree studies subject to a justified written application for admission from the dean/assistant dean of the faculty in which the previous qualification was obtained, provided that the relevant dean/assistant dean, after consultation with the dean(s)/assistant dean(s) of the other faculty(ies), recommends the application to the ECS. - (c) (i) In addition to the above-mentioned requirements that pertain to the admission to all Master's Degrees, the dean, on the recommendation of the programme director or the academic head of department and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) At the Qwaqwa Campus, decision-making powers are vested in the Campus Vice-Principal: Academic of the Qwaqwa Campus, in consultation with the assistant dean and Registrar, on the recommendation of the programme director and/or the academic head of department, and with written notification to the dean. - (iii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (d) A student who has obtained either a four-year professionally-oriented Bachelor's Degree and/or a Bachelor Honours Degree in one faculty may, on the strength of a justified written application based on special circumstances, be allowed by the ECS on the recommendation of the dean/assistant dean and the programme director and/or the academic head of department to register for a Master's

-- (iii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (e) A student who has obtained either a four-year professionally-oriented Bachelor's Degree and/or a Bachelor Honours Degree in one faculty may, on the strength of a justified written application based on special circumstances, be allowed by the Executive Committee of Senate on the recommendation of the dean and the programme director and/or the academic head of department to register for a Master's Degree in another faculty.
-Students from any faculty can register for the Master's Degree in Higher Education in the Faculty of Education. - (f)
+Degree in another faculty.
+Students from any faculty can register for the Master's Degree in Higher Education in the Faculty of Education.